riverford/objection/README.md

 ## A bit about me

-I maintain big ass situated programs with loads of threads and connections and things, There are threads everywhere I just can't control the number of threads.
+I maintain big ass situated programs with loads of threads and connections and things.

+There are threads everywhere I just can't control the number of threads.
 Sometimes I wake up in the morning and can't move for threads.